Q – Why do we want to be more sustainable?

 Q – What have we done to change that is out of the ordinary and pushes boundaries?

-A – The firm has appointed an Environmental Impact Assistant whose role has a sole focus on reducing and offsetting our carbon emissions.
-Our talent team has worked directly with our environmental impact assistant to discuss ways in which we can operate in a more sustainable manner.
+A – Our talent team has worked directly with our environmental impact team to discuss ways in which we can operate in a more sustainable manner.
 We are making a commitment to eliminate all single-use plastic from events and mass giveaways.
 In its place, we are only providing useful, sustainable goods while promoting our sustainable goals.
 We are also working on our sustainable procurement procedures and with our supply chain to reduce our scope 3 emissions from any materials, food, and drink purchased.
 As part of this, the firm is establishing a carbon budget within our offices which will place a ‘carbon cost’ on activities.

 Related News, Insights & Events